 Technology’s impact on your sleep can have detrimental effects on your health.
-Technology is everywhere, it has taken over every aspect of our daily lives and now it’s set its sights on our bedroom.
-Instead of curling up in bed with a book many people now opt for their smart phone or tablet making it hard to unwind and escape from our digital lives, but how can using technology before you go to bed impact on your sleep?
+Technology is everywhere; it has taken over every aspect of our daily lives, and now it’s set its sights on our bedroom.
+Instead of curling up in bed with a book, many people now opt for their smart phone or tablet, making it hard to unwind and escape from our digital lives.
+How can using technology before you go to bed effect your sleep?

-It is suggested that you should at least dim the brightness on your devices and make sure you are keeping them at least 14 inches from your face.
-This will reduce the chance that light will disrupt your normal melatonin production1.
+It is suggested that you should at least dim the brightness on your devices and make sure that you are keeping them at least 14 inches from your face.
+This will reduce the chance that light will disrupt your normal melatonin production

 You should always make sure to not use your devices at least an hour before bedtime.

 Our devices distract us at the best of times.
-Whether it’s checking our emails or playing games it keeps our brain engaged and active and not thinking about winding down for sleep.
+Whether it’s checking our emails or playing games, it keeps our brain engaged and active instead of thinking about winding down for sleep.

 Six things to consider to create your bedroom sanctuary:

 Ensure there are no distracting lights affecting your sleep.
-Use room darkening curtains or blinds, to allow your brain to know it’s time to shift into sleep mode.
-If you find getting up in the morning a problem you can use products such as a Lumie Bodyclock Light that natural mimic’s daylight to gradually wake you.
+Use room darkening curtains or blinds to allow your brain to know that it’s time to shift into sleep mode.
+If you find getting up in the morning a problem, you can use products such as a Lumie Bodyclock Light that mimics natural daylight to gradually wake you.
 This means that you won’t feel as groggy or tired when you wake.

 You know what you find comfortable.
 Make your decision based on personal preference or on your sleeping habits.
 Are you a side sleeper or do you tend to sleep on your back?
 Do you require firm or soft support?
 Do you suffer from any allergies or have asthma?
 These are all things to consider when picking a mattress, pillows, duvets and sheets.
 To find out how to choose the perfect pillow and duvet, why not read our buying guide?

 Scents such as chamomile and lavender can help aid sleep.
-The soothing scent of lavender may decrease your blood pressure and heart rate and help you relax before sleep.
+The soothing scent of lavender may decrease your blood pressure and heart rate, helping you relax before sleep.

 Impact of screen use in children and adolescents

-Sleep is an essential part of children and adolescents development.
+Sleep is an essential part of a child’s or adolescent’s development.
 It is vital for their learning, memory, wellbeing and health.
 Yet the total amount of sleep that children and adolescents get is continuing to decrease.

-Children and adolescents are engaging with their screens before bed, watching exciting television shows or playing video games that stimulates their brains and makes it harder to switch off.
-Exposure to the blue light given off by these devices can disrupt the body’s natural daily circadian (or rhythms) by supressing the release of melatonin which is vital for maintaining and regulating our body’s sleep-wake cycle.
+Children and adolescents are engaging with their screens before bed, watching exciting television shows or playing video games that stimulate their brains, making it harder to switch off.
+Exposure to the blue light given off by these devices can disrupt the body’s natural daily circadian (or rhythms) by supressing the release of melatonin, which is vital for maintaining and regulating our body’s sleep-wake cycle.

 The use of smart phones can also affect how active children and adolescents are.
-Exercise is beneficial for sleep and sleep regulation and with many children and adolescents not getting enough exercise this might impact on their sleep2.
+Exercise is beneficial for sleep and sleep regulation.
+With many children and adolescents not getting enough exercise, this might effect their sleep

 With a more balanced approach to screen time and the use of electronic devices, the clear benefits can be obtained while still maintaining and prioritising sleep, health and development.